 As you can tell from my experiences Christian religious ideology has many variations which can challenge a Christians faith.
 I have had more bumps on the road than I care to share but I guess Christ warned me.
 John 16:33 reads “I have said these things to you, that in me you may have peace.
 In the world you will have tribulation.
 But take heart; I have overcome the world.”

 Today in the US many Americans are leaving their churches or Christian faith completely as more and more Christians face ideological bumps.
 Our Churches and pews are getting more sparsely populated with believers.
 The question that one may ask is; “is this a sign of the end times or are our churches losing their relevance?”

-To this question I would say I do not believe we are any closer to the end times than we were at the time of Christ we are just going through growing pains.
+To this question I would say I do not believe we are any closer to the end times than we were at the time of Christ.
+Christianity is not losing its relevance we are just going through growing pains.
 The founding fathers of this country understand these issues well because most of them had seen or knew about such changes at a more personal level and sought to prevent these affecting the growth of our nation.

 The First Amendment reads;

 “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”